 Today I’m going to show you the biggest mistakes that women make when they are trying to win their exes back.

-The mistakes that I am going to list here today have been connected to hundreds of situations where men and women have been unsuccessful at salvaging their relationships.
+The mistakes that I am going to list here today have been connected to hundreds of situations where women have been unsuccessful at salvaging their relationships.

 - Breaking The No Contact Rule

-- Living Together With Your Ex After The Breakup
+- Living Together With Your Ex After A Breakup

 - Waiting For Them To Text You First

 - No Curiosity Hook In Conversations

 - Going Through The Process Without A Plan

 - Doing Too Long Of A No Contact Rule

 - Sending A Gift To Your Ex